 The above poses unique challenges to providing good care to patients with active skin wounds.
 Patients with wounds have higher rates of ER visits, length-of-stay, amputation, and healthcare costs.
-When not treated adequately, it is likely that the condition might worsen and the patient needs hospitalization.
+When complicated wounds are not treated adequately, it is likely that the condition might worsen and the patient needs hospitalization.

 The Alliance of Wound Care Stakeholders poses that a notable difficulty in coordinating wound care for patients is the high number of places where wound patients receive care including: hospital inpatient, hospital outpatient, emergency departments, surgical centers, skilled nursing facilities, physician offices, and in the home.

 What is needed are temporary regulatory waivers and new rules to give flexibility to wound care clinicians to provide necessary (and at times life and limb saving) procedures and products to treat their patients in light of the COVID-19 pandemic.
-In a pandemic model of care with shifting sites of care and reduced access and utilization, the major goal must be to reduce wound and diabetic foot-related hospitalizations and exposure to patients at risk for death from COVID-19.
+In a pandemic model of care with shifting sites of care and reduced access and utilization, the major goal must be to reduce wound and diabetic foot-related hospitalizations and exposure to patients at risk for death and amputations from COVID-19.

 This shift means that efficient wound management has to be paramount.
 It helps to reduce the burden on the health system and keeps our patients safe.
-During the pandemic, patients are safer at home and DEBx Medical enables them to be treated there where they’re the safest.
+During the pandemic, patients are safer at home and DEBx Medical enables them to be treated where they’re the safest.

-With this we reduce the pressure on healthcare, we do not expose patients to unnecessary risks and more importantly: we can continue care for patients with wounds.
+With this we reduce the pressure on the healthcare system and we do not expose patients to unnecessary risks.
+Most important, we enable continued care for patients with wounds.